Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery

-To achieve this they need to: \begin{itemize} \item Assign a committee fee to the fake transactions that is sufficiently high to render them more profitable for includers than the target transaction. \item Assign a block producer fee to the fake transactions such that includers are led to believe they will be included in the block.
+In this case they need to perform and pay the following: \begin{itemize} \item Assign a committee fee to the fake transactions that is sufficiently high to render them more profitable for includers than the target transaction. \item Assign a block producer fee to the fake transactions such that includers are led to believe they will be included in the block.
 Note that includers have no incentive to include transactions that are unlikely to be selected by the block producer, as they would receive no fees from such transactions. \item Add a fake transaction to the block to invalidate the previously inserted fake transactions in the mempool, thereby avoiding payment of the committee fee and the block producer fee they had set.
 They still pay a $\gamma$ fraction of these fees to account for the possibility that the block producer may not be the proposer for the current slot, in which case the transactions could be included in the subsequent block.
-The number of fake transactions that must be added to the block in order to invalidate those previously placed in the mempool - and thus the incurred cost —depends on whether multiple inclusion list entries from the same sender are permitted.
+The number of fake transactions that must be added to the block in order to invalidate those previously placed in the mempool---and thus the incurred cost---depends on whether multiple inclusion list entries from the same sender are permitted.